mehulagg/gitlab/doc/administration/geo/setup/database.md

    gitlab-ctl reconfigure
    ```

-   NOTE: If you are configuring a Patroni standby cluster on a site that previous had a working Patroni cluster, follow these steps instead:
+   NOTE: If you are configuring a Patroni standby cluster on a site that previously had a working Patroni cluster, follow these steps instead:

    ```shell
    gitlab-ctl stop patroni